amythical/ffmpeg-libav-book/FFMPEG Libav Book.md

 #	Concepts
 Thanks to https://github.com/leandromoreira/ffmpeg-libav-tutorial
-AVPacket - encoded data
+* AVPacket - encoded data
-AVFrame - decoded data
+* AVFrame - decoded data
-AVStream has
+* AVStream has AVPackets
+* AVFormatContext ~ Container has AVStreams

+From the ffmpeg docs
+* AVFormatContext without a file needs pb param to be set
+*

 # Setup
 ## Set up the Environment